gregnordin/notes_to_self/OpenSCAD/notes-OpenSCAD.md

 - Move examples into an examples directory.
 - Update `serpentine.scad` and `serpentine_circularends.scad`.
 - Re-do Dallin's interleaved 1D mixer to use circular arcs for the narrow interleaved channels and the narrow channels feeding into and out of the high aspect ratio mixer channel.
+- Utility functions
     - &#9989; Function to reverse the order of a list of shape/positions.
     - &#9989; Function to sum up all of the relative positions in a params list to give the final position.
+    - &#9989; Function to get the final position from a list of shape/positions.

 Other possible modules for channel paths that use the new data format developed above and the hull-based polychannel approach: